 In this case this check is red - and it is true that the quality drops off at the end of the reads.
 It is normal for read quality to get worse towards the end of the read.
-You can see that at 250 bases the quality is still very good, we will later trim off the low quality bases so reserve judgment for now..
+You can see that at 250 bases the quality is still very good, we will later trim off the low quality bases so reserve judgment for now.

-Per tile sequence quality
+Per tile Sequence Quality

 This is a purely technical view on the sequencing run, it is more important for the team running the sequencer.
 The sequencing flowcell is divided up into areas called cells.
-You can see that the read quality drops off in some cells faster than others.
+The colour of the tiles indicate the read quality and you can see that the quality drops off in some cells faster than others.
 This maybe because of the way the sample flowed over the flowcell or a mark or smear on the lens of the optics.

-Per base sequence content:
+Per-base Sequence Content:

 For a completely randomly generated library with a GC content of 50% one expects that at any given position within a read there will be a 25% chance of finding an A,C,T or G base.
 Here we can see that our library satisfies these criteria, although there appears to be some minor bias at the beginning of the read.
 This may be due to PCR duplicates during amplification or during library preparation.
 It is unlikely that one will ever see a perfectly uniform distribution.
-See http://biosciences.exeter.ac.uk/facilities/sequencing/dataguide/qualitycontrol/ for examples of good vs bad runs as well as the fastqc help for more details.
+See http://sequencing.exeter.ac.uk/guide-to-your-data/quality-control/ for examples of good vs bad runs as well as the fastqc help for more details.

-Sequence duplication levels:
+Sequence Duplication Levels:

 In a library that covers a whole genome uniformly most sequences will occur only once in the final set.
-A low level of duplication may indicate a very high level of coverage of the target sequence, but a high level of duplication is more likely to indicate some kind of enrichment bias (e.g. PCR overamplification).
+A low level of duplication may indicate a very high level of coverage of the target sequence, but a high level of duplication is more likely to indicate some kind of enrichment bias (e.g. PCR over-amplification).